Referencing Styles

 The Basic Footnote citation (for first citation)

 Note number.
-First Name Surname or Organisation Name, Title, (Place: Publisher or Organisation, Year) <URL> [accessed DD Month YYYY] pp. or para.
+First Name Surname or Organisation Name, Title, (Platform Publisher or Organisation, Year) <URL> [accessed DD Month YYYY].

 The Basic Footnote citation (for subsequent citation of a work)

 Note number.
-Surname or Organisation, pp. or para.
+Surname or Organisation, or webpage title.

 The Basic Reference format is:

 Surname, First name, or Organisation, Title of webpage.
-(Place of Publication: Publisher or Organisation, Year) <URL> [accessed DD Month YYYY]
+(Platform or Publisher or Organisation, Year) <URL> [accessed DD Month YYYY]

 First footnote citation: